 Simple English definitions for legal terms

-Read a random definition: back-to-back loan
+Read a random definition: at arm's length

 A probable-desistance test is a way to determine if someone has attempted to commit a crime.
 It looks at whether the person has done something dangerous that shows they are likely to commit the crime.
 Attempting to commit a crime means trying to do it, but not succeeding.
 The test helps decide if someone has taken a big enough step towards committing the crime to be considered guilty of attempting it.